specificlanguages/mps-gradle-plugin/subprojects/mps-gradle-plugin/README.md

 The following assumptions will hold if you let the MPS wizard generate your build solution and script:

 * The MPS project directory is assumed to coincide with the Gradle project directory.
-* The MPS project must contain a build model that is either named `build.mps` or matches `*.build.mps`.
-The build model must use default persistence and not file-per-root persistence.
-* The build model must generate a `build.xml` file in the project's root directory.
 * The variable that specifies the location of MPS in the build script is called `mps_home`.

-The following conventions are different from the defaults and require manual adjustment of the generated build script:
+The following conventions are different from the defaults and you will have to adjust the generated build script to accomodate them:

 * The default layout should also include the build solution.
-* Instead of creating a .zip of all modules or plugins the default layout should just collect them in the top-level
+* Instead of creating a .zip of all modules or plugins the default layout should collect them in the top-level folder:
-  folder:
   ```
   default layout:
     module com.mbeddr.mpsutil.common